 The Best Outdoor Speakers for Your Backyard or Patio

 Summertime brings two things that most of us really enjoy: warmer days and great outdoor concerts.
 There is nothing better than being outside on a beautiful evening and listening to your favorite band under the stars!
-Some of us are even lucky enough to be able to enjoy outdoor evenings most of the year.
+Some of us are even lucky enough to be able to enjoy outdoor evenings throughout most of the year.

 Pairing wonderful music with your outdoor entertainment during the warmer months takes the entertainment experience to another level.

-Speakers you use outdoors fall into two categories:
+Outdoor Speakers fall into two categories:

-- something portable you can easily move outside
+- Something portable you can easily move outside

-- something designed to resist various weather elements.
+- Something designed to resist various weather elements

-Covered or Screen Porch
+Covered or Screen Porch - Outdoor Speakers